Why can’t I get Challenge, Dave, Pick TV, Quest, Really, TalkSport, Viva, Yesterday or 4Music on Freesat if they’re on Freeview?

 It’s all down to the money.

-Today, Sky has more than 10 million customers; Freesat has sold over 2.6 million receivers.
+Today, Sky has more than 12 million TV customers.
+By contrast, there’s 1.93 million Freesat homes.
 If these channels decide to leave Sky, they would lose their subscription income, and the extra advertising income from Freesat viewers probably won’t cover the difference.

 If Freesat can find, say, five million homes willing to drop Sky, then maybe these channels will see a brighter future on free TV.